-Currently, Richard is involved in the design of the world’s largest airport facility, Singapore’s Changi Terminal 5, in collaboration with Heatherwick Studio, as well as a 1.2-million-square-foot Class-A office tower with highly efficient trading floors and amenity programs in the heart of New York City.
+Richard has leveraged his expertise with large-scale, complex projects in the design of the world’s largest airport facility, Singapore’s Changi Terminal 5, in collaboration with Heatherwick Studio, as well as a 1.2 million-square-foot Class-A office tower with highly efficient trading floors and amenity programs in the heart of New York City.